loreanvictor/kaashi/README.md

 ## Why?

-Really out of curiosity, to see what happens with such a language if it is designed in a convenient enough manner.
-We suspect that this language will be useful for configuration management on large scale systems with pretty complex configuration.
-We also suspect it might be useful in data-analysis.
-Originally, it was designed as a language for Android UI description
+Out of curiosity.
+We suspect such a language might be useful in managing complex configuration or in data processing analysis.
+See [Design Goals](#design-goals) section below for more information on what we (currently) envision Kāshi to be.

+### History

-(as part of Inline-Apps platform of [CafeBazaar](https://github.com/cafebazaar)), though it was later swapped for a custom XML-based format for that particular platform.
+Originally, Kāshi was designed as a language for Android UI description (as part of Inline-Apps platform of [CafeBazaar](https://github.com/cafebazaar)), though it was later swapped for a custom XML-based format for that particular platform.